- Running a free Kubernetes cluster on Oracle Cloud

 The next thing we wanna do is to create a free private Docker registry.
 You can for sure put everything into public registries but if you need to, you can also do it privately on Oracle Cloud.

 Let’s create the registry using Terraform.
-Open the oci-infra/infra.tf file from the previous article and add the following:
+Open the oci-infra/infra.tf

-Then a quick terraform apply and your registry is ready to go.
+and your registry is ready to go.

 Let’s grab the username and password for the private registry.

 The URL for the private registry can be found here: Availability by Region.
 The URL solely depends on which region you put the docker registry in.
-In my case, it’s eu-frankfurt-1 so my URL is gonna be fra.ocir.io.
+In my case, it’s eu-frankfurt-1 so my URL is gonna be fra.ocir.io

 The next thing is the username.
 It’s gonna consist of 2 things.
 The tenancy’s Object Storage Namespace and the user that has the permissions to access the Docker registry in the account.